AND GROUNDS ...

 A visit to Dunrobin Castle now includes daily birds of prey flying demonstrations during the months of April, May, June, July, August and September on the Castle lawn.
 See spectacular shows featuring golden eagles and peregrine falcons, both resident birds in the Scottish Highlands.
 Learn more about other local birds of prey as well as the ancient art of falconry.
 Additional attractions include more exotic species such as the European Eagle owl.

-Andy Hughes, our professional resident Falconer demonstrates and explains the different hunting methods used by owls, hawks and falcons in a series of fascinating aerobatic displays.
+Our resident falconer demonstrates and explains the different hunting methods used by owls, hawks and falcons in a series of fascinating aerobatic displays.
 Every show creates superb photographic opportunities.

 Falconry was originally developed as a means of hunting fast or difficult prey as food for the table, and is still practiced for this purpose in many parts of the world today.

 To train one of these fierce and fabulous wild birds is a long and difficult process and requires patience, expertise and dedication.
 Dunrobin Castle is proud to be able showcase this ancient art.

 Falconry Displays will be